 The Indian Navy has been at the forefront of conducting military exercises with the Gulf region.
 The Indian Navy has conducted exercises with the navies of Kuwait, Oman, Bahrain, Saudi Arabia and UAE.
 Besides, the Indian Air Force has also come forward to conduct ariel exercises with their counterparts.
 In September 2008, India conducted its first joint air force exercise with the United Arab Emirates at the Al Dhafra base in Abu Dhabi.
-In October 2009 the Indian Air Force of Oman (RAFO) base at Thumrait.
+In October 2009 the Indian Air Force conducted a joint exercise with Oman codenamed 'Eastern Bridge' at the Royal Air Force of Oman (RAFO) base at Thumrait.
 The exercise, though ostensibly conceived to increase interoperability between the RAFO and the IAF, also served to underline the strategic reach of the Indian Air Force.